top of page

 What to pack for Guatemala

-Guatemala, with its diverse landscapes ranging from volcanic peaks to lush rainforests and stunning coastlines, offers travellers a rich tapestry of experiences.
-Whether you're exploring ancient ruins, hiking up a volcano, or relaxing on a pristine beach, packing the right items ensures you're prepared for all the adventures this Central American gem has to offer.
+Guatemala, with its diverse landscapes ranging from volcanic peaks to lush rainforests and stunning coastlines, offers travellers a rich range of experiences.
+Whether you're exploring ancient ruins, hiking up a volcano, or relaxing on a black-sand beach, packing the right items ensures you're prepared for all the adventures this Central American gem has to offer.

 This really depends on the type of traveller you are and how much you'll be moving around the country.
 Roads are notoriously unpaved and whilst Antigua's cobblestones might look pretty, they can be a bit of a nightmare with a wheeled case.
 If you're planning on having door-to-door service for most of your trip, opt for the convenience of a suitcase, but for a busy do-it-yourself trip with a few travel days, a backpack is the way to go.